sfarr-epcc/gromacs_bpg/docs/workflow/workflow.rst

 .. note::

-  There are some limitations to ``pdb2gmx``.
-This usually gives less accurate results for branched/non-linear bonds.  **There's another one but it slips my mind**
+  One limitation of ``pdb2gmx``is that it gives less accurate results for branched/non-linear bonds.

 Generating your own forcefield file
 -----------------------------------